Football records and statistics in Romania: All-time table

 The ranking is computed awarding three points for a win, one for a draw.
-It includes matches played between the 1932–33 and 2024–25 season including.
-The teams in bold play in the 2025–26 season of Liga I. The teams in italics no longer exist.
+It includes matches played between the 1932–33 and 2025–26 season including.
+The teams in bold play in the 2026–27 season of Liga I.

 This table lists only league finishes since 1932–33, when a national league was first introduced.
 Since an official national championship has been awarded since 1909, some teams are not listed with all their championships.
-For example, Venus București have been champions for seven times, but are listed only with the four titles they have won since 1932.
+For example, Venus București have been champions seven times, but are listed only with the four titles they won since 1932.